Winter Paralympic Games: Classifications

-Ice sledge hockey is open only to male competitors with a physical disability in the lower part of their body.
-The game is played using international hockey rules with some modifications.
+Para ice hockey (known as ice sledge hockey until 2016) is open only to competitors with a physical disability in the lower part of their body.
+Since 2010 it has been a mixed-gender sport at the Winter Paralympics, however participation of female athletes remains low The game is played using international ice hockey rules with some modifications.
 Athletes sit on sledges with two blades that allow the puck to go beneath the sledge.
 They also use two sticks, which have a spike-end for pushing and a blade-end for shooting.
 The athletes are classified into three groups: group 1 is for athletes with no sitting balance or with major impairment in both upper and lower limbs, group 2 is for athletes with some sitting balance and moderate impairment in their extremities and athletes in group 3 have good balance and mild impairment in their upper and lower limbs.